Sniper711/DGX-Spark-Day02-Open-WebUI-with-Ollama-on-Remote-Spark-20251226/README.md

 Mac/PC browser uses the Open WebUI interface → through the self-established remote connections → to run Ollama on DGX Spark Server

-    Based on the interconnection methods of DGX Spark: Day01A: Remote Access from Internet Guide and Day01B: Local Access from Same Subnet Guide.
+    Based on the interconnection methods of article (Day01A): Remote Access from Internet Guide and (Day01B): Local Access from Same Subnet Guide.
         Guaranteed stability through the self-estabilished remote connections No reliance on NVIDIA SYNC
     Minor modifications to the NVIDIA official steps